simulogics/airlinesim-docs/content/docs/advanced/finances/bankruptcy-and-loans/index.en.md

 If an enterprise is liquidated due to inability to pay at the time of week-end closing or if the enterprise is given up in the meantime, it'll be dissolved as follows:

-* Aircraft are returned to the lessor (security deposit is refunded minus the leasing costs) or marketed (15% of its book value).
+* Aircraft are returned to the lessor (security deposit is refunded minus the leasing costs) or marketed (at 15% of its book value).
 * Employees are laid off (salaries plus compensation are paid).
 * Loans are paid off (interests are calculated pro rata).
 * Buildings are demolished (for a fee).